Ujwala89/Getting-and-Cleaning-Data-Assignment/README.md

 ### Part 2: Extracts only the measurements on the mean and standard deviation for each measurement. ###

 	1. Extract the names containing mean or std() in the features dataset.
-	2. Append "subjectid" and "activityid" to teh extracted variables.The resulting vector represens the columns needed from the alldata object
+	2. Append "subjectid" and "activityid" to teh extracted variables.The resulting vector represents the columns needed from the alldata object
 	3. Using is vector, and the subset operation, extract the columns needed from alldata.
 	   This data is in the object 'extract_temp'.
 This contains 10299 observations of 81 variables.

 ### Part 3: Uses descriptive activity names to name the activities in the data set. ###